DAVID BREWSTER theories and models of STEREOSCOPY

 In the chromatic stereoscope, Fig. 42, the intermediate part mn of the lens is of no use, so that out of the margin of a lens upwards of 2 £ inches in diameter, we may cut a dozen of portions capable of making as many instruments.
 These portions, however, a little larger only than the pupil of the eye, must be placed in the same position as in Fig. 42.

 All the effects which we have described are greatly increased by using lenses of highly-dispersing flint glass, oil of cassia, and other fluids of a great dispersive power, and avoiding the use of compound colours in the objects placed in the stereoscope.

 It is an obvious result of these observations, that in painting, and in coloured decorations of all kinds, the red or less refrangible colours should be given to the prominent parts of the object to be represented, and the blue or more refrangible colours to the background and the parts of the objects that are to retire from the eye.

-In this portrait of two children from the firm Nevin & Smith, which can be dated accurately at 1868 since it was part of an album gifted to the Duke of Edinburgh by Tasmanian photographers, the drape at the extreme right of frame has received the RED treatment.
+In this portrait of two children from the firm of Nevin & Smith which can be dated accurately at 1868 since it was part of an album gifted to the Duke of Edinburgh by Tasmanian photographers, the drape at the extreme right of frame has received the RED treatment.
 The colour has deepened with age and dissolved into the paper.
 The carpet may have been spared.
-There may be more versions of this image, two in fact for stereoscopic viewing.
+There may be more versions of this image, two at least for printing as a stereograph for stereoscopic viewing.
 This example came from the private collection of John Etkins and was donated to the State Library of Victoria in 2005.

 Page 63, cdv of two men with Clifford & Nevin Hobart Town handwritten on verso,